RMI India Outlet

 About RMI India

-RMI India is an independent nonprofit organization that works towards accelerating India’s transition to a clean, prosperous, and inclusive energy future.
+RMI India is an independent organization that works towards accelerating India’s transition to a clean, prosperous, and inclusive energy future.
 We engage with government, industry, and civil society leaders to design innovative policy frameworks and market solutions to support India’s clean energy and mobility transformation in order to enhance the lives and livelihoods of all Indians.
 RMI India takes inspiration from and collaborates with Rocky Mountain Institute, USA.